How to Apply

-Bachelor’s degree or equivalent work experience. minimum of five years progressively responsible experience in research administration and finance, preferably in an academic setting.
+Bachelor’s degree or equivalent work experience; minimum of five years progressively responsible experience in research administration and finance, preferably in an academic setting.
 Direct experience with pre- and post- award activities.
 Ability to develop and implement procedures, map workflow, and document processes.
 Excellent communication skills, both verbal and written.
 Demonstrated competence in developing and refining reports, along with experience and detailed knowledge of transaction processing and general financial activities.
-Demonstrated experience coordinating multi-project financial reconciliation and analysis, with the ability to track financial activity and funding commitments across various sources and provide cumulative reporting.
-Demonstrated ability to work collaboratively with staff at all levels and with varying levels of research administration and financial knowledge; demonstrated ability to work under pressure of deadlines and competing priorities. demonstrated ability to work independently and as part of a team, ability to complete tasks in a timely manner and adaptive to a changing environment.
+Demonstrated ability to work collaboratively with staff at all levels and with varying levels of research administration and financial knowledge; demonstrated ability to work under pressure of deadlines and competing priorities; demonstrated ability to work independently and as part of a team, ability to complete tasks in a timely manner; adaptive to a changing environment.
 Prior experience in functional or direct supervision of staff and the skills to effectively lead others and build a strong team.
+Ability to promote a continued positive culture amongst staff.
 Track record in meeting high customer service standards and ability to motivate staff to do the same.
-Ability to interpret and apply guidelines and policies, including Uniform Guidance restrictions and University/LSA sponsored research policies.

 Certified Research Administrator (CRA).
-Master’s degree.
 Knowledge of various federal and non-federal sponsors.

 The College of Literature, Science, and the Arts seeks to recruit and retain a diverse workforce as a reflection of our commitments to serve the diverse people of Michigan, fulfill the College’s Guiding Principles, and sustain the excellence of LSA.